 Contrary to God’s law or standard, we are too often “commanded in all things” (which is why so many consider us a cult… we act too much like Jews who haven’t been redeemed from the old covenant by Christ).
 The Church hand-book of instruction has created an environment of commandment dictating every aspect of the average church members lives.
 Words of Wisdom have become commandment (D&C 89:2, 28:4-5).
 Our youth worthiness interviews and temple recommend interview process have “added to” God’s commandments in virtually every aspect of members lives, from our food, our dress, our income, to the minutia of our sexuality.
 As non-binding standards these suggestions on living can be good for society, but only if they are not pushed as the will of God or something that makes individuals feel spiritually damned for “transgressing”.

 There is very, very little by way of specific commandments concerning these topics in the scriptures for a reason.
 Even the ten commandment’s simply say “Thou shalt not commit adultery.”
 Not even the Mosaic law gave harsh penalties to sex out of wedlock, and it was in most cases far more strict than the law Christ replaced it with.
-Scripture clearly calls sex out of wedlock sin, but to make it into a prohibited commandment and “sin next to murder” as Mormonism has, is drive the millions of youth who experiment with premarital sex away from god. (see the article The Sin Next to Murder) The specifics of how to be sexually “chaste” or physically healthy are highly personal and difficult to define with blanket prohibitions (see this article on moral purity).
+Scripture clearly calls sex out of wedlock sin, but to make it into a “sin next to murder” as Mormonism has, is drive the millions of youth who experiment with premarital sex away from God. (see the article The Sin Next to Murder) The specifics of how to be sexually “chaste” or physically healthy are highly personal and difficult to define with blanket prohibitions (see this article on moral purity).
 Much like dietary fads, cultural religious proscription on sexuality rarely take into account the uniqueness of each individual’s different physical background and spiritual makeup.
 Priesthood overreach has caused many “words of wisdom” to become strictures, dogma, and commandments.
 Unwisely “adding to and taking away from” the standards of righteousness God has given to men.
 God’s loving standard has been made into a self-righteous burden.